GraphicalModelLab/GML_SaaS/gmb/auth/README.md

 ### Configuration for PHP Side
 You also need to change some configuration for PHP side, i.e. ui/v0.1/commonModules/php/config/FacebookApps.ini.

-PHP is the endpoint which is exposed to Google like Facebook.
+PHP is the endpoint which is exposed to Facebook.

-So, when users login through Google Web Site, Google redirect your browser to this PHP endpoint.
+So, when users login through Facebook Web Site, Facebook redirect your browser to this PHP endpoint.

 Then, PHP calls this Auth Service to validate the token.